Syrian protests (2016): UN resolution ceasefire

 Over the course of the Syrian civil war there have been multiple ceasefires during the conflict.
 These are part of the ongoing Syrian peace process.
 The first ceasefire took place on 27th of february 2016, after United Nations Security Council unanimous adopted Resolution 2268 on february 26, 2016.
 This resolution, among other things, called for a ceasefire, and access for humanitarian aid into Syria.
 It also presses for a Syrian owned political transition, in which the Syrian people will decide the future of Syria.
 The cease fire was mainly initiated by the United States and Russia, both countries backing opposite sides of the conflict.

 The Syrian opposition called for the demonstrations a week after the ceasefire under the slogan The Revolution Continues.
 Referring to the 2011 protests that took place before the outbreak of the civil war.
 The protesters took advantage of the diminishing airstrikes due to the ceasefire, and took to the street demanding political change.

-The protests
+Protests

 4 March 2016

 Due to the partial ceasefire, on 4 March 2016 there were anti-government protests in more than 104 locations throughout Syria, particularly in rebel-held territories in Azaz, Aleppo, Idlib, Ghouta, and Daraa.
 The protesters waved Syrian independence flags and banners showing pro-revolutionary slogans such as "The revolution continues".
 The protests at the town of Maarrat al-Nu'man in Idlib Governorate were joined by several Free Syrian Army commanders, including Ahmad al-Saud of the 13th Division based in the town.